Read time : 5 min

 A burst of energy

-As for the colour palette, this plays a critical role in differentiation since the sector is largely dominated by greens and corporate blues.
+As for the colour palette, this plays a critical role in market disruption, particularly in a sector heavily dominated by generic greens and passive corporate blues.

-Middlemore’s palette is grounded in sharp black and white with a vibrant burst of orange drawn directly from the moorcock’s iconic orange eyebrow.
-This balances sophistication and professionalism with a vibrant, approachable energy that visually disrupts the space.
+Middlemore’s palette is grounded in sharp black and white with a vibrant burst of orange drawn directly from the Moorcock’s iconic orange eyebrow.
+This deliberate contrast preserves their premium professional alignment while cutting through with a vibrant, approachable energy that visually disrupts the space.

 An empowering transformation